Scottish-Tech-Army/soundscape-backend/docs/architecture.md

 ## Azure function apps

-Three function apps run in the Android resource group.
+Four function apps run in the Android resource group.

 - The **trigger function app** (`TRIGGERAPPNAME`) runs on a timer (the 6th of each month at 12:00 GMT) and scales the VMSS up to 1 to start a data ingestion run.
 It is deployed from `src/trigger/`.

 - The **vmcount function app** (`METRICAPPNAME`) runs every five minutes and writes the current VMSS capacity and instance counts to Application Insights using the `METRIC:` prefix.
 It is deployed from `src/vmcount/`.

 - The **cfmetrics function app** (`CFMETRICSAPPNAME`) runs hourly and calls the Cloudflare GraphQL API to collect worker invocation metrics (request counts by outcome, response body size, wall and CPU time) and R2 bucket storage metrics (object count, payload size) for both the pmtiles and extracts workers.
 It writes these to Application Insights using the `CLOUDFLARE:` prefix.
-It is deployed from `src/cloudflaremetrics/`.
+It is deployed from `src/cfmetrics/`.
 Cloudflare credentials (`cloudflare-api-token` and `cloudflare-account-id`) are read from the Key Vault at runtime via Key Vault references in the function app settings — they are never stored in config files or deployment parameters.

+- The **usage-metrics reader function app** (`USAGEMETRICSAPPNAME`, `usagemetrics-*`) runs nightly and reads this instance's `cfmetrics` Application Insights traces, writing the pmtiles and offline-map counts to the shared usage-metrics PostgreSQL database (see [Usage metrics architecture](#usage-metrics-architecture)).
+It is deployed from `src/usagemetrics/` — the *same* code as the shared Front Door reader, parametrised by `METRICS_SOURCE`.
+Unlike the other three, it runs under its **own dedicated** UAMI (`${prefix}-metrics-uami`) rather than the shared one, so the metrics job carries only Log Analytics read + database write.

-All three function apps use the FlexConsumption plan (Python 3.12) and authenticate to Azure resources using the shared User-Assigned Managed Identity (UAMI).
+The trigger, vmcount and cfmetrics apps use the FlexConsumption plan (Python 3.12) and authenticate to Azure resources using the shared User-Assigned Managed Identity (UAMI); the usage-metrics reader uses the same plan but its own dedicated UAMI.

 # Photon server architecture